-So this all could mean that Fred is in the hospital and of course Archie's mom would come back to town, but is he going to be gone for good?
-That's all still up in the air.
-The first episode has completed filming and the director, Rob Seidenglanz, took to Instagram to share a rather ominous first look once they wrapped.
+So this all could mean that Fred is in the hospital and of course, Archie's mom would come back to town.
+When the first episode completed filming, the director, Rob Seidenglanz, took to Instagram to share a rather ominous first look once they wrapped.
 And yes, the episode is titled, "A Kiss Before Dying."

-That is blood all over Archie's varsity jacket and as you may remember from the scene when Fred was shot, he was laying in his son's arms, with blood only on himself.
-Archie was still pretty clean.
+That is blood all over Archie's varsity jacket and as you may remember from the scene when Fred was shot, he was laying in his son's arms, and now we're getting emotional again thinking about it.